Capillary/api-documentation/source/includes/_customer.md

 `https://{host}/v2/customers?source={SourceName}&accountId={accountId}`

 ### Request Query Parameters
-Parameter | Value | Description
+Parameter | Type | Description
 --------- | ----- | -----------
-source* | FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE | Source in which you want to register a customer accountId | - | For sources with multiple accounts, pass the specific account id in which you want to register a customer
+source* | enum | Source in which you want to register a customer.
+Value: FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE. accountId | string | For sources with multiple accounts, pass the specific account id in which you want to register a customer.

 <aside class="notice">Parameter marked with * is mandatory.<br> If you try to register a customer that exists in a different source, the accounts will merge automatically.</aside>